 - Martin Heidegger

-When the enormous media distribution channels of the Internet opened up at the turn of the century, it facilitated a frenzy of W3 participation where anyone with a PC and web connection could have their ideas frictionlessly replicated across millions of screens worldwide.
+When the enormous media distribution channels of the Internet opened up at the turn of the century, it facilitated a frenzy of World Three participation where anyone with a PC and web connection could have their ideas frictionlessly replicated across millions of screens worldwide.
 In effect, the media floodgates cracked open and dumped a tsunami of information and perspectives into our shared world of meaning.

 If history never repeats itself but often rhymes, then the invention of the printing press and the advent of the Internet share a particular ring.
 They both increase information flows by orders of magnitude and facilitate meaning-making outside the purview of intermediary institutions.

 They study people, sociology, and meaning to develop sophisticated discourse engineering techniques and then use their ‘expertise’ in social justice to gain the authority to administer them wherever they can.
-This is why, I think, they’ve had such a smooth ride claiming power from within our ostensibly liberal institutions.
-The Lippmannesqe attitude that people live in a pseudo-environment that ought to be engineered by experts has become so dominant within Western institutions that the explicitly illiberal endeavours of Woke ideologists have found a home in them.
+This is why, I think, they’ve had such a smooth ride claiming power from within our ostensibly Liberal institutions.
+The Lippmann-esque attitude that people live in a pseudo-environment that ought to be engineered by experts has become so dominant within Western institutions that the explicitly illiberal endeavours of Woke ideologists have found a home in them.

-Throughout my time wandering the halls of different cultural institutions throughout the US and Australia, listening to as many people as would speak, I’ve been struck by a consistent observation - The liberal principles I thought governed these institutions aren’t widely believed or practised.
-A broad range of people, including but not restricted to Woke ideologists, employed by the media, arts, and academic institutions of the West, are guided by a vision closer to the refined democracy that Walter Lippmann outlined in his book.
+Throughout my time wandering the halls of different cultural institutions throughout the US and Australia, listening to as many people as would speak, I’ve been struck by a consistent observation - The Liberal principles I thought governed these institutions aren’t widely believed or practised.
+A broad range of people, including but not restricted to Woke ideologists employed by the media, arts, and academic institutions of the West, are guided by a vision closer to the refined democracy that Walter Lippmann outlined in his book.

 The public the neo-Lippmannites purport to serve isn’t conceived of as rational agents capable of interpreting objective reality for themselves but as a dangerous, confused, ignorant, emotionally driven, easily influenced, racist, sexist, homophobic, environmentally unsustainable collection of nodes that ought to be managed into better decisions.
 The study of humanity seems to have given way to the study of human management, and this is what I will be exploring in my next major project.

 Since the COVID lockdowns, I’ve been busy trying to make sense of the baffling new information landscape from both a technical perspective and a philosophical one.
-It’s obvious to me, and many others, that a vast network of neo-Lippmannites employed by government agencies, tech platforms, NGOs, and supra-national bodies have been hard at work creating an administered information environment.
+It’s obvious to me, and many others, that a vast network of neo-Lippmannites employed by government agencies, tech platforms, NGOs, and supra-national bodies has been hard at work creating an administered information environment.

 Given that the neo-Lippmannites don’t have access to perfect knowledge and can’t be free of ideological motivation or financial considerations, how does their administered economy of ideas work and to whose ends?
 How will they distinguish ‘adversarial narratives’ from ‘different ideas?’
-If the dominant attitude among those working in our institutions isn’t liberal, then do we live in a liberal democracy?
+If the dominant attitude among those working in our institutions isn’t liberal, then do we live in a Liberal Democracy?
 If not, what is the new governing order?
-Questions like these have been plaguing me for some time now, which is an agitated state that usually means a film is getting ready to come out of me whether I want it to or not.
+Questions like these have been plaguing me for some time now, which is an agitated state that usually means a film is getting ready to come out of me, whether I want it to or not.

 My two-part series with Mary Harrington and her concept of the Cyborg Theocracy was my first public foray into this complicated subject matter, and I’m in private correspondence with several other people who are doing cutting-edge philosophical, technical, and journalistic work in the area.
 Ideally, these investigations will culminate in a high-production-value feature film where I bring together the most compelling ideas on the subject and breathe life into them with case studies and visual representations.

-With neo-Lippmannites busily building their censorship complex, the useful idiocy of Woke social constructors, tech industrialists buying up digital countries, hostile foreign powers actively deranging discourse and the endless cycle of culture war skirmishes over meaning, it’s fair to say there’s a World War is already raging across the surface of our cyber planet.
+With neo-Lippmannites busily building their censorship complex, the useful idiocy of Woke social constructors, tech industrialists buying up digital countries, hostile foreign powers actively deranging discourse and the endless cycle of culture war skirmishes over meaning, it’s fair to say there’s a World War already raging across the surface of our cyber planet.

 Your substack is criminally underrated.